 Students seeking to enrol in miscellaneous subjects should obtain a letter of approval from the Head of the appropriate School or his representative permitting them to enrol in the subject concerned.
 The letter should be given to the enrolling officer at the time of enrolment.
 Where a student is under exclusion he may not be enrolled in any miscellaneous subjects unless given approval by the Professorial Board.

-Unless otherwise instructed, students who have obtained permission to enrol should attend the enrolment centre
+Unless otherwise instructed, students who have obtained written permission to enrol should attend the Unisearch House enrolment centre on

-Unisearch House on Friday 2nd March

-221 Anzac Parade 2.00 p.m. to 4.30 p.m.
+Friday 1st March 2.00 p.m. to 6.00 p.m.

-(across from Main Ca mpus) 6.00 p.m. to 7.30 p.m.